healygi/peace-of-mind/README.md

 # Bugs

 - When I deployed my project to GitHub Pages I discovered my project was broken, the links to the other files (CSS and videos) did not work.
-- I discovered this was because I had used absolute file paths such as this code : (screenshot of code)
+- I discovered this was because I had used absolute file paths.
-- Removing the starting / fixed the problem.
+- Removing the starting '/' fixed the problem.
 - Another bug I came across was my site wasn't displaying - only the directory listing displayed.
 - I discovered (with the help of tutor mentoring) that my index.html was nested in my assets folder and so had to be moved to the root directory for it to display properly.